Fortis Inc. (FTS) To Go Ex-Dividend on November 16th

 Fortis Inc. (TSE:FTS – Get Rating) announced a quarterly dividend on Wednesday, November 16th, TickerTech reports.
 Shareholders of record on Thursday, December 1st will be paid a dividend of 0.565 per share on Thursday, December 1st.
-This represents a $2.26 dividend on an annualized basis and a yield of 4.23%.
+This represents a $2.26 annualized dividend and a dividend yield of 4.23%.
 The ex-dividend date of this dividend is Wednesday, November 16th.
-This is a positive change from Fortis’s previous quarterly dividend of $0.54.
+This is a boost from Fortis’s previous quarterly dividend of $0.54.

-A number of equities research analysts have commented on the company.
-National Bankshares reduced their price objective on Fortis from C$60.00 to C$51.00 in a research note on Tuesday, October 25th.
-CSFB reduced their price objective on Fortis from C$62.00 to C$56.50 in a research note on Tuesday, October 25th.
-Scotiabank cut their target price on Fortis from C$63.00 to C$57.00 in a research report on Thursday, October 20th.
-Raymond James raised Fortis from a “market perform” rating to a “buy” rating and set a C$58.00 target price on the stock in a research report on Wednesday, October 19th.
-Finally, UBS Group lifted their target price on Fortis from C$51.00 to C$52.00 in a research report on Wednesday, November 2nd.
-Two research analysts have rated the stock with a sell rating, six have assigned a hold rating and three have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of C$57.13.
+Several brokerages have commented on FTS.
+CIBC boosted their target price on shares of Fortis from C$54.00 to C$55.00 and gave the stock a “neutral” rating in a research report on Monday, October 31st.
+Credit Suisse Group decreased their price objective on shares of Fortis to C$56.50 in a research report on Tuesday, October 25th.
+TD Securities decreased their price objective on shares of Fortis from C$65.00 to C$63.00 and set a “buy” rating on the stock in a research report on Monday, October 31st.
+Raymond James upgraded shares of Fortis from a “market perform” rating to a “buy” rating and set a C$58.00 price objective on the stock in a research report on Wednesday, October 19th.
+Finally, CSFB decreased their price objective on shares of Fortis from C$62.00 to C$56.50 in a research report on Tuesday, October 25th.
+Two equities research analysts have rated the stock with a sell rating, six have given a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of C$57.13.

 Fortis Company Profile